DeepRegNet/DeepReg/README.md

 ## Contributors

 DeepReg is maintained and led by a team of developers and researchers.
-People with signifigant contrubutions to `DeepReg` are listed below (in alphabetical order).
+People with signifigant contributions to `DeepReg` are listed below (in alphabetical order).

 | Name               | Affiliation (at time of contribution)             |
 |--------------------|---------------------------------------------------|